 Take a scenic drive through gorgeous north Georgia mountain scenery

-This scenic drive in Georgia's Blue Ridge combines some of the prettiest views of the countryside with curvy mountain roads and lots of roadside attractions.
+These scenic drives in Georgia's Blue Ridge combine some of the prettiest views of the countryside with curvy mountain roads and lots of roadside attractions.

 You can easily turn this scenic drive into a day trip with all the interesting stops along the way.
 Some great places to stop are Woody Gap Vista, Lake Winfield Scott, Vogel State Park, Sunrise Grocery and Granddaddy Mimms Moonshine Distillery.